Nemin32/Nemin32.github.io/_drafts/munchrant.md

 ## The Technicalities

-I have since been informed several times, that the game's PC ports are a mess, but still this was the way I experienced the game, so this is how I can describe it.
+I have since been informed several times, that the game's PC ports are a mess (though, it's not like [other versions](https://twitter.com/Stitchlips25/status/1295654548250349568) of the game aren't bug-ridden), but still this was the way I experienced the game, so this is how I can describe it.
 I don't own any (working) consoles - and frankly wouldn't want to give out money just to try a slightly better version of this game -, so this will have to make do.
 Especially since most of the issues I'll bring up simply stem from the design itself and not from the atrocious bugs the game is riddled with.

 ### The Graphics

-This one is interestingly the most difficult to properly rate for me, because despite the game's age and its not exactly smoothest development (more on that later), parts of the game simply look great.
+This one is interestingly the most difficult to properly rate for me in this section, because despite the game's age and its not exactly smoothest development (more on that later), parts of the game simply look great.
 For instance, Abe's model is one that took me by surprise, it looked great while keeping the character's identity intact.
 Similarly the Sligs' model too looks faithful and great.

 {% include caption.html url="/imgs/munchrant/abe.jpg" description="Amusingly this render looks much better than how Abe looks like in New 'n' Tasty." %}